 Smart UV wearables are few and far between.
 While there are a handful of devices, their number pales when compared to the wide range of fitness and activity trackers on the market.
 Depending on the brand, they either clip on to your clothes, come in the form of wearable bands, or have an adhesive that sticks directly to your skin.

-The wearable contains photosensitive dyes that factor in the baseline skin tone and change colors when exposed to UV rays.
+My UV patch contains photosensitive dyes that factor in the baseline skin tone and change colours when exposed to UV rays.
 Consumers take a photo of the patch and upload it via NFC to the accompanying smartphone app.
 The software then analyzes the varying photosensitive dye squares to determine the amount of UV exposure.

-The more than a century old company announced earlier this year the first battery-free wearable electronic UV sensor.
+L’Oreal followed this up last year with the first battery-free wearable electronic UV sensor.
 UV Sense is tiny enough to wear on a fingernail, pair of sunglasses, running shoes, etc. – essentially any item that is exposed to the sun.
 The little wearable changes colour to indicate UV levels and can connect to your phone via NFC to show exposure trends and tell you when its time to apply sun-screen.

 UV Sense is less than two millimeters thick and just nine millimetres wide.
 Out of the box it can be used for up to two weeks, but you get additional adhesives to extend its life.
 You can also clip it on to things.

-A limited launch is expected this summer, in preparation for a 2019 global release.
+L’Oread held a limited launch of the little wearable last summer, in preparation for a 2019 global release.

 Using a powerful magnet, you are meant to wear Shade on a t-shirt, jacket or bag.
 The wearable will then dish out notifications as you get closer to your UV limit.
 Wearing sunscreen?
 No sweat.
 The sensor will take that into account, too.